-- (D) The fees, charges, and penalties provided in paragraph (i) of subsection (a) of this Section shall be covered into a Special Account created to such effects at the Department of the Treasury, with the purpose of defraying the regular operating costs of the Exemption Office. - (E) The Exemption Office shall establish the systems needed to facilitate the filing and electronic submittal of decree applications and related documents, so as to expedite interagency consideration of decree applications and processes in general.
+(D) The fees, charges, and penalties provided in paragraph (i) of subsection (a) of this Section shall be covered into a Special Account created to such effects at the Department of the Treasury, with the purpose of defraying the regular operating costs of the Exemption Office.

+(E) The Secretary shall establish through the Exemption Office the systems needed to facilitate the electronic filing and transmission of applications and related documents, in order to expedite the interagency consideration of applications for decrees, validate that the agreements reached under the decrees have been honored, and that the requirements thereof have been met, and streamline processes in general.

-(b) Rejection of Applications. -
+(c) Rejection of Applications. -

-- (i) Rejection if it is not for the benefit of Puerto Rico. - - (A) The Secretary may reject any application for decree whenever he/she determines that granting a decree would not be in the best economic and social interest of Puerto Rico, after considering any factor that, in his/her judgment warrants such determination, as well as the recommendations of the agencies that submit reports related to tax exemptions. - (B) The petitioner, after being notified of the rejection, may request reconsideration to the Secretary within sixty (60) days after receiving the notice, alleging the facts and arguments regarding his/her application deemed pertinent, including the offer of any consideration to the benefit of Puerto Rico that would make his/her request for reconsideration warranted. - (C) In case that the application is reconsidered, the Secretary may accept any consideration presented on the benefit of Puerto Rico and may require and provide any other term or condition needed to ensure that the granting thereof shall be in the best interest of Puerto Rico and the economic development purposes established in this Act.
+(i) Rejection if it is not for the benefit of Puerto Rico. -

+(A) The Secretary may reject any application for decree whenever he/she determines that granting a decree would not be in the best economic and social interest of Puerto Rico, after considering any factor that, in his/her judgment warrants such determination, as well as the recommendations of the agencies that submit reports related to tax exemptions.

+(B) The petitioner, after being notified of the rejection, may request reconsideration to the Secretary within sixty (60) days after receiving the notice, alleging the facts and arguments regarding his/her application deemed pertinent, including the offer of any consideration to the benefit of Puerto Rico that would make his/her request for reconsideration warranted.

+(C) In case that the application is reconsidered, the Secretary may accept any consideration presented on the benefit of Puerto Rico and may require and provide any other term or condition needed to ensure that the granting thereof shall be in the best interest of Puerto Rico and the economic development purposes established in this Act.